KamilaHase/MS1---International-Open-Preschool/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+####Bug problems

+- Scroll to left - I am having a lot of problems getting rid of the horizontal scroll space.
+I have contacted tutors but all advice so far failed
+- Problems with circles and general responsiveness
+- problems with loading class
+. problems with JS
+- problems with footer not wanting to be at the bottom

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).